locallyoptimistic/LocallyOptimistic/content/post/wrong-data.md

 ---
 Everyone has their own reaction when discovering wrong data.
 It might start with a double take or maybe an itching feeling that the number should be a higher.
 However, it starts, it usually leads to an investigation to discover what went wrong.
 While this is a very normal reaction, I offer an alternative.
 Before turning over every stone in your ETL, ask a few questions to discover if your "wrong" data really is wrong.

-In this post I explore what wrong means when it comes to data (spoiler alert it is not black and white).
+In this post I explore what wrong means when it comes to data (spoiler alert: it is not black and white).
 I also offer a few tricks to diagnosing which of the buckets of wrong your problem falls into.
 Yes, this approach may add an extra step or two in your process, but it can also save a day of work trying to fix something that isn't even broken.
 <!--more-->

 ## Begin with questions
-Whoever came up with the saying “measure twice, cut once” probably was not thinking about troubleshooting the outputs of a machine learning model.
-Origin aside, the saying is very applicable when diagnosing the cause of wrong data – make sure you know what problem you are investigating before you start investigating.
+Whoever came up with the saying “measure twice, cut once” probably was not thinking about troubleshooting the outputs of a reporting system.
+Origin aside, the saying is applicable when diagnosing the cause of wrong data – make sure you know what problem you are investigating before you start investigating.

 The two questions I find most helpful to answer before beginning my investigation are: